hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-22-trainer-training-fall-2020.md

 **What responsibilities will I have as an Instructor Trainer?**

-Instructor Trainers agree to co-teach 2-day Carpentries Instructor Training workshops (2 per year), host 1-hr online teaching demonstration sessions (4 per year), follow curriculum updates on GitHub, and either attend monthly meetings or otherwise keep up on our asynchronous community channels.
-For more information, have a look at the [Trainer Duties and Agreement in The Carpentries Handbook](https://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html).
+Instructor Trainers co-teach 2-day Carpentries Instructor Training workshops (recommended 2 per year), host 1-hr online teaching demonstration sessions (recommended 4 per year), follow curriculum updates on GitHub, and either attend monthly meetings or otherwise keep up on our asynchronous community channels.
+Other opportunities for participation and service to the Trainers community and to the broader Carpentries community can contribute towards meeting the expectations for continuing engagement as an active Instructor Trainer.
+For more details on service expectations, please review the [Trainer Agreement in The Carpentries Handbook](https://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html).

 **What powers will I have as an Instructor Trainer?**